 You can tell if someone watches a lot of TeeVee, particularly sitcoms, as they tend to engage in a lot of "insult humor."
 If you don't watch TeeVee a lot, this may take you aback at first, as you think, "What is wrong with this asshole?
 Why does he keep insulting me?"

-Then you see the 70-inch jubotron in his living room and it all comes together.
-He spends his life on the couch watching sitcoms, and he really things that is what "real life" is like.
+Then you see the 70-inch jumbotron in his living room and it all comes together.
+He spends his life on the couch watching sitcoms, and he really thinks that is what "real life" is like.
 Every day is another episode of "Friends" or "Seinfeld" - or worse, reality TeeVee.